pitambarkhanra/energy_landscape_analysis/Conventional/README.md

 # What is this repository?

 This repository provides the MATLAB code of key functions to perform the energy landscape analysis on multi-variate time series data like fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood.
+[NM: vague given below regarding what "energy landscape analysis" means.
+For example calculation of dJ is in a sense not energy landscape analysis.
+Does this repository include the code to estimate the parameters hi and Jij?
+ND? permutation test?
+If not, specify what it does calculate.
+We are getting too late; reviewers looking at the repository incomplete is a VERY bad sign and gives them a reason to have a bad impression about the paper.]

 # Required software: